KARTIK001-CODER/Ecommerce_Follow_Along/README.md

 - The cart remains consistent even after a page refresh.
 - Console logs now provide a complete history of cart interactions.
 - Enhances debugging efficiency by keeping track of past and current cart states.

+# Ecommerce Website - Milestone 19: Functional Cart
+## Overview
+In Milestone 19, the functional cart feature was implemented on the Ecommerce website.
+This milestone focuses on providing users with an intuitive and seamless way to add products to their cart and view them dynamically within the cart page.
+The cart updates in real-time as products are added, creating an interactive shopping experience.

+## Key Features
+### Add to Cart: Users can add products to their cart with a simple click, and the cart will automatically update to reflect the added item.
+### Product Display in Cart: After adding items, the cart displays the products with relevant details such as product name, image, and price.
+### Dynamic Cart: As products are added, the cart updates dynamically, ensuring that users can easily review their selections.